-To better reflect the statement of revenue and expenses regarding the on-going campaign activities in the Restricted Fund, the Foundation transfers a portion of its general fund expenses to the restricted fund.
-The Foundation allocates salaries and benefits based on estimated percentage work for the campaign from each and individual employee.
+To better reflect the matching of revenue and expenses regarding the on-going campaign activities in the Restricted Fund, the Foundation transfers a portion of its general fund expenses to the restricted fund.
+The Foundation allocates salaries and benefits based on the estimated percentage of work for the campaign from each and individual employee.